worldamazing/plan/docs/overview.md

 ### What Happens to Schools?
 * School buildings become **community learning centers**, open 24/7
 * Teachers are reoriented as **facilitators, guides, collaborators, and learners themselves**
+* Education systems emphasize emotional intelligence, critical thinking, and conflict resolution from an early age, equipping individuals with the tools to navigate challenges constructively.
 * Curricula dissolve—replaced with **libraries of exploration, shared challenges, and public inquiry**
 * Specialized paths (medicine, engineering, art, etc.) become **apprenticeships** within functioning GI domains
 * Emotional growth and cooperative reflection are embedded in all learning